 The New York State Education Department (SED) requires a student earning a Bachelor of Science (BS) degree to attain no fewer than 60 credits of combined SUNY General Education and Liberal Arts/Sciences courses.
-There may be overlap between courses meeting both the SUNY General Education Requirements and Liberal Arts/Sciences Requirements, but a student may receive course credits only once even if multiple requirements are satisfied by a single course.
-The total number of combined credit hours must be no fewer than 60 credits.
+Students majoring in computer science will attain the required number of Arts/Science credits by virtue of completing the General Education requirement and the specific courses required in the computer science major.

-- See the Catalog descriptions of COM and ENG courses to find specific courses that satisfy this requirement.
+- One course; see the Catalog descriptions of COM and ENG courses to find specific courses that satisfy this requirement.

 - Minimum of four courses: one course shall be either Finite or Discrete Mathematics (MAT 115 or MAT 413) with a grade of C or better, Calculus I (MAT 151), and at least two courses from the following list: Calculus II, Linear Algebra, Statistics, Numerical Methods, Probability, Number Theory, Geometry, Symbolic Logic, Mathematical Modeling, or Calculus III.
 Student who aspire to enter the CS Master’s Degree program shall take MAT 413.

-- Minimum of two courses required by science and/or engineering majors, one of which must include a lab.
+- Minimum of two courses required by SUNY Poly science and/or engineering majors, one of which must include a lab.
 The following list of courses are acceptable.

 CS Core and Intermediate Coursework

-All Computer and Information Science majors must complete the following courses:
+All CS majors must complete the following courses: